Skip to main content

 1. Dermatology visits

 If you have a family history of skin cancer or something abnormal you want checked, visit a dermatologist after your deductible is met.
-A once-a-year skin check with a specialist is a way to help prevent melanoma skin cancer.
+A once-a-year skin check with a specialist is a way to help prevent melanoma or another skin cancer.

-Note: If you have an immediate concern about your skin,such as a spreading rash or a painful mole, you should see a dermatologist as soon as possible.
+Note: If you have an immediate concern about your skin, such as a spreading rash or a painful mole, you should see a dermatologist as soon as possible.

 2. Elective surgeries

-Many people schedule bunion or hammertoe surgeries, meniscus repairs, and frozen shoulder surgeries at the end of the year.
+Many people have bunion or hammertoe surgeries, meniscus repairs, and frozen shoulder surgeries at the end of the year.
 This is typically when people have met their deductible and know it’s more likely that their insurance company will help pay for elective surgery.

 Other elective procedures that may be more affordable at the end of the year when you’ve met your deductible include: